loonloon/Notes/UDM-Webpack-2-The-Complete-Developers-Guide.md

 #### Episode 6 ####
 * webpack-dev-serv
-  * watch the changes and automatically build (only changed file) for us
+  * watch the file changes and automatically build (only changed file) for us
+  * builded files will save in memory as a part of the server itself

 #### Episode 7 ####